 - the use of histopathology and electron microscopy to assess pathogen / disease monitoring and research needs in populations of wild and hatchery-raised fishes.

 - the effects of environmental contaminants, including PAH’s, PCB’s, and emerging contaminants like PFAS and 6-PPD quinone on fish health, survival, and immunological pathways.

 - the range expansion of invasive amphibians and their susceptibility to native and exotic pathogens.

-Paul’s research is directed towards understanding, forecasting, and mitigating the impacts of infectious and parasitic diseases on populations of wild marine and anadromous fishes.
-Current projects include:
+In addition, Paul’s personal research employs a combination of laboratory and field approaches to understand, forecast, and mitigate the impacts of infectious and parasitic diseases on populations of wild marine and anadromous fishes.

-2003 to Present - Research Fish Biologist, U.S. Geological Survey, Western Fisheries Research Center, Marrowstone Marine Field Station, Nordland, WA
+2003 to Present – Station Leader, U.S. Geological Survey, Western Fisheries Research Center, Marrowstone Marine Field Station, Nordland, WA

-2010 to Present - Affiliate Associate Professor, School of Aquatic and Fishery Sciences, University of Washington, Seattle, WA
+2004 to Present – Member of the Affiliate Faculty, School of Aquatic and Fishery Sciences, University of Washington, Seattle, WA

 Education and Certifications

 Ph.D.
 Fisheries, School of Aquatic and Fisheries Sciences, University of Washington, Seattle, WA